 Ten years ago, I picked up a pair of white leather Converse shoes in a store on O’Connell Street in Dublin.
 They looked good, felt comfortable, and were relatively cheap.

-I say relatively cheap, not because of the sale price (I don’t even remember what they cost) but because of how long they’ve lasted me.
-Those cheap tennis shoes are still going strong ten years later.
+I say relatively cheap, not because of the sale price (I don’t remember what they cost), but because of how long they’ve lasted me.
+My cheap tennis shoes are still going strong ten years later!
 Contrasted with one of my most frustrating footwear fails, my white Cons are magical.

 Cheap Shoes Vs. Expensive Boots

-I was working as a wildland firefighter in California and needed a new pair of work boots.
-Boots are one of the firefighter’s most crucial pieces, and the ones I chose were expensive.
-Very expensive.
+Before I ran a digital marketing agency, I worked as a wildland firefighter in California.
+Boots are one of the firefighter’s most crucial pieces, and I needed a new pair.